 Materials:

-Passion Lilie uses only organic materials in the form of 100% organic, non-GMO cotton.
+Passion Lilie uses only 100% organic, non-GMO cotton.

-Traditional techniques like block printing with sustainable dyes bestows them with their fun patterns.
+Traditional techniques like block printing with sustainable dyes bestow them with their fun patterns.

 Supply chain & labor practices:

-These fair trade cotton dresses are made in either World Fair Trade Organization-certified or family factories in India, specifically Bangalore, Jaipur, Tirupur, and Hyderabad.
+These fair trade cotton dresses are made in Fair Trade Labeling Organization-certified or family factories in India.

 They provide disadvantaged workers with long-term, meaningful employment opportunities, fair wages, health care, and loans.

-Manufacturing is almost completely non-mechanized, including hand ikat weaving and hand block printing.
+Manufacturing is almost entirely non-mechanized, including hand ikat weaving and block printing.

-The fabrics are hand washed and dried in the sun and leftover fabric scraps get reused for accessories and other handicrafts.
+The fabrics are hand-washed and dried in the sun, and leftover fabric scraps are reused for accessories and other handicrafts.

 Inclusivity: